chanlee514/PredictionIO/PMC.md

   manage and deploy production-ready predictive services for various kinds of machine learning tasks.

-  More details regarding Apache PredictionIO (incubating) can be found here: http://predictionio.apache.org/
+  More details regarding Apache PredictionIO can be found here: http://predictionio.apache.org/

   The release artifacts can be downloaded here: